avsurganov/ItinGen/README.md

-# ItinGen
+# plan.it

-ItinGen is a web based application that allows users to randomly generate optimized itineraries for their schedules to explore a new city or rediscover a city they have been living in for years.
+plan.it is a web based application that allows users to randomly generate optimized itineraries for their schedules to explore a new city or rediscover a city they have been living in for years.

 # Table of Contents